elamaran619/amazon-quicksight-user-guide/doc_source/create-a-data-set-athena.md

 1. For **Data source name**, type a name for the data source\.

 1. Choose **Validate connection** to validate the connection\.
 If validation fails, make sure Amazon QuickSight has permission to access Athena resources\.
 Then, try validating again\.
-For more information on setting Amazon QuickSight permissions to AWS resources, see [Managing User Access in Amazon QuickSight](managing-access.md)
+For more information on setting Amazon QuickSight permissions to AWS resources, see [Working with AWS Data Sources](working-with-aws-data-sources.md)

 1. Choose **Create data source**\.
 **Note**